Festivals Australia Program

 Eligible projects must:

-• Be a single discrete activity within a festival or significant one-off community celebration.
+• Be a single discrete activity within a festival or one-off community celebration.

-• Be arts-focused, with possible projects including performances, workshops, exhibitions, parades, or installations.
+• Be arts-focused, e.g. performances, workshops, exhibitions, installations, parades.

 Ineligible expenditure includes: